TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 python vol.py -f memory.dmp --profile=<profile> -g <offset> printkey -K <registry-key>
 ```

-If unsure with the key, can just specify as "" and let volatility tell you the keys available
+If unsure with the key, can just specify as "" and let volatility tell you the keys available.
+Useful to find persistence dropped with Run\RunOnce registry and their unique value.

 plugin output:
 <ul>